The English School: History and Primary Institutions as Empirical IR Theory?

 Given the increasingly firm hold of positivism on American IR since the 1950s, there have been long-standing questions put to the English School about its methods, theoretical standing and place in the discipline of IR.3 Is the English School a theory?
 Does it have a specific methodology?
 Are its terms sufficiently specified?
 Does it hold a distinctive position within IR, or is it best seen as a soft version of realism (“realism-lite”), or as an early (and by implication primitive) version of constructivism?
 Does it represent some kind of Atlantic divide between an American IR, which is based on regularity-deterministic causal logics, and a European IR that takes a more historical and sociological view of the subject?

 These kinds of questions were given a particular edge by the robust stance taken by Bull (1966), written by a leading figure in the English School, against the “scientific” (positivist) approaches and methods that under the label behavioralism came to dominate American IR during the 1950s and 1960s.
 Bull defended a so-called classical approach to the subject based more on history, law, and political theory, and for some (more obviously Wight and Butterfield rather than Bull), a close association with Christian theology.
 This “classical” approach aims to combine the normative and the analytical and is most clearly represented in Jackson (1992, 1996, 2000, 2009) and Hurrell (2001, 2007).
 Bull’s view was fairly representative of the attitude in the British Committee (Dunne, 1998, p.
 117–124; Linklater & Suganami, 2006, pp. 97–108; Navari, 2009, pp. 5–14), which sought to distinguish the English School from mainstream American IR theory, a strategy that served to marginalize the approach within the American IR academy.
 From a behavioralist perspective, the English School represented soft logic, fuzzy methodology, and a confusion between the normative and the empirical (Copeland, 2003).
-As Finnemore (2001) notes, and as discussed in the introduction to this chapter, the English School did not generate much traction in American IR debates because it did not do enough to specify either its methods or its aims, and did not sharpen its own understanding by submitting its precepts to explicit testing against other theories.
+As Finnemore (2001) notes, and as discussed in the introduction to this article, the English School did not generate much traction in American IR debates because it did not do enough to specify either its methods or its aims, and did not sharpen its own understanding by submitting its precepts to explicit testing against other theories.
 Finnemore (2001, pp. 509, 513) raises two important questions in this regard: “How do you know an international society (or international system, or world society) when you see one?” and “How is it, exactly, that politics moves from an international system to an international society, or from an international society to a world society?”

 English School scholars have generally been more interested in analyzing social dynamics than answering these questions, focusing on the ideational forces, rules of conduct, intentionality of actors, and the normative tensions and problems generated by the interplay of these dynamics.
 Their sustained engagement with how to balance the demands of order and justice—and their understanding of this dynamic as a permanent, unresolvable tension—signaled a close interest in sustaining the normative engagement with the study of IR that “scientific” approaches tended to marginalize.
 Where realists abstracted their work from history by assuming the permanent domination of power-political and survival motives, alongside the timeless logics of anarchy and the balance of power, the English School embedded their work in history, seeking a wider vision of both state motivations and the social structure of international orders—hence their favored term: international society.
 This commitment explains the methodological choices made by English School scholars.
 Whereas the study of systems lent itself to regularity-deterministic causal analysis, societies could only be explored through the consciousness and moral character of the actors within them.
 Not until the rise of constructivism in American IR made intersubjective understanding legitimate, at least up to a point, did the English School achieve recognition there as a mainstream approach to the subject.